JALibreros/JALibreros/README.md

 ## Professional Summary

 I specialize in the full lifecycle ownership of complex systems—from **Pre-Sales** and value proposition definition to **Agile Delivery** and final deployment.
-My focus is on modernizing legacy enterprise ecosystems (SharePoint) into scalable Multi-Cloud architectures and Generative AI solutions.
+My focus is on modernizing and orchestrating enterprise ecosystems—spanning **SharePoint, AWS, Google Cloud, and Azure**—to build scalable Multi-Cloud architectures and Generative AI solutions.

 ## Core Competencies